DHURJATI-JS/miniytapp/README.md

 🧠 AI Multimodal Pipeline

 The system utilizes a multi-stage inference engine to "see" and "hear" video content:
+ YT Mini: AI Multimodal Video Intelligence System

+YT Mini is a high-integrity, multimodal AI application designed for automated video summarization and architectural durability.
+Built on a production-mirror environment of Arch Linux, it leverages state-of-the-art LLMs and neural captioning to transform video content into structured intelligence.

+🧠 AI Multimodal Pipeline

+The system utilizes a multi-stage inference engine to "see" and "hear" video content:
     The process queue is handled by Flask executor and each user is alloted a 60second timeout window Visual Extraction: Custom logic captures 07 key frames per video to provide visual context.
     Multimodal LLM: Ollama (Micicpm-v) processes Base64 encoded frames for secure image-to-text transmission.